joblib/threadpoolctl/README.md

     results = POOL.map(limit_then_do_work, args)

-# 2. Run some work serially in main thread (OpenMP effectively disabled).
+# 2. Run some work with 4-threads OpenMP parallelism:
-with CONTROLLER.limit(limits=1):
+with CONTROLLER.limit(limits=4):
     results2 = do_more_work_with_openmp(results)